 The per capita income in Gardiner in 2010 was $27,314, which is upper middle income relative to Montana and the nation.
 This equates to an annual income of $109,256 for a family of four.
 However, Gardiner contains both very wealthy and poor people as well.

-Gardiner is a somewhat ethnically-diverse town.
 The people who call Gardiner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gardiner residents report their race to be White, followed by Native American.
 Gardiner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.74% of the town’s residents.
-Important ancestries of people in Gardiner include Norwegian, Irish, Scottish, and English.
+People of Hispanic or Latino origin account for 10.12% of the town’s residents.
+Important ancestries of people in Gardiner include Norwegian, Irish, English, and Austrian.

 The most common language spoken in Gardiner is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Slavic languages.